Healthdirect Free Australian health advice you can count on.

 • whether you want to become pregnant

-Medicines for endometriosis include hormone-based treatments like the pill or an implant or IUD and pain relief medicine.
-Hormone treatments can reduce pain and reduce the growth of endometrial cells.
-However, they work only as long as you take them, so the endometriosis may come back.
+Hormone treatments can reduce pain and the growth of endometrial cells.
+Because they work only as long as you take them, the endometriosis may come back if you stop taking the medicine.

 If you are living with endometriosis, make sure you get plenty of sleep, exercise regularly and reduce stress as much as possible.

-Visit the Jean Hailes for Women's Health website for more information
+Visit the Jean Hailes for Women's Health website for more information.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: March 2021
+Last reviewed: July 2023

 Back To Top